ThibautGery/docker-logging-example/article.md

  * keep the previous informations in the message and emit it as `docker.**`

 Here we use the tag's concept to route the data to the correct steps:
-  * the data arrives with `nginx.docker._container-name_` and go through the second step
+  * the data arrives with `nginx.docker._container-name_` and goes through the second step
-  * the tag is modified to `docker._container-name_` and go through the third step
+  * the tag is modified to `docker._container-name_` and the data goes through the third step

 Then you can run the application and query it with your favorite browser to see the data correctly formated in Kibana.